SubiyaCryolite/jds/README.md

 I highly recommend the use of the [IntelliJ IDE](https://www.jetbrains.com/idea/download/) for development.

 #Special Thanks
-To all the users and contributors!
+To all our users and contributors!